 The new Sloan Museum of Discovery will open in late 2021.
 Until then, you can take a virtual tour of the old Sloan Museum history exhibits from the comfort of your home!
 Take a walk back through time, from the Durant-Dort Carriage Company to Flint's fight for fair housing.Explore Sloan

+We are still planning to present Summer Camps & Workshops, and registration is open.
+If it becomes necessary to cancel, we will offer full refunds.
 Keep your kids learning and having fun all summer long with engaging hands-on science and social studies experiences, presented by Longway Planetarium and Sloan Museum educators.
-Choose from 40 camps and workshops for preschool, elementary, and middle school kids.
-Camps and workshops frequently sell out.
-Register early to secure your spot!sign up
+Choose from 40 camps and workshops for preschool, elementary, and middle school kids.sign up

 Thank you, Genesee County, for supporting arts and culture!